microsoftgraph/msgraph-sample-ios-objectivec/tutorial/05-add-ms-graph.md

     @end
     ```

-You can now run the app, sign in, and tap the **Calendar** navigation item in the menu.
+1. Run the app, sign in, and tap the **Calendar** navigation item in the menu.
 You should see a JSON dump of the events in the app.

 ## Display the results